RockefellerArchiveCenter/docs-policy/index.md

 * Identify documentation or policies that are appropriate to add to the platform.
 Good candidates define RAC policies and procedures, serve as a reference resource for essential RAC operations, and are intended for long-term use.
 To be considered for the platform, all policies must have been finalized and approved by the relevant Assistant Director, the Director of Archives, and the President as RAC policies.

-* Propose the addition of the content.
+* Propose addition of the documentation or policy.
 Content must be approved by the RAC Assistant Director for the relevant function area.

 * Decide if the documentation will be internal to the RAC or public.
 The Director of Archives and President must approve all public content.